Adrian Pracon

 Adrian Pracon (born 8 December 1989) is a youth politician from Norway who was the last person to be shot by Anders Behring Breivik during the 2011 Norway attacks in Utøya, an attack which he survived.

 In 2012, Pracon wrote the book Hjertet mot steinen (English: The Heart Against the Rock), where he narrates his experiences on Utøya that day.

+Biography

 Born in Skien, Telemark, Pracon is the county secretary for the Workers' Youth League, Telemark.